swyannnn/CW2024/README.md

       Movement and firing behaviors were hardcoded directly into specific actor classes.
     </td>
     <td>
-      - Hardcoding behaviors tightly couples logic with the actor classes, reducing flexibility.<br>
+      <li>Hardcoding behaviors tightly couples logic with the actor classes, reducing flexibility.</li>
-      - The Strategy Pattern enables dynamic assignment and modification of behaviors at runtime, making it easier to implement diverse movement and firing styles.
+      <li>The Strategy Pattern enables dynamic assignment and modification of behaviors at runtime, making it easier to implement diverse movement and firing styles.</li>
     </td>
     <td>
       Leveraged the <strong>Strategy Pattern</strong> to decouple behaviors from actor classes:
       <ul>
-        - <a href="#comexampledemostrategymovement">MovementStrategy</a>:  Each actor can dynamically switch between movement styles.<br>
+        <li><a href="#comexampledemostrategymovement">MovementStrategy</a>:  Each actor can dynamically switch between movement styles.</li>
-        - <a href="#comexampledemostrategyfiring">FiringStrategy</a>:  Flexible firing patterns are assigned to actors at runtime.
+        <li><a href="#comexampledemostrategyfiring">FiringStrategy</a>:  Flexible firing patterns are assigned to actors at runtime.</li>
       </ul>
     </td>
   </tr>